A

 M

-Maceration: This process, used primarily in making red wine, involves steeping grape skins and solids in wine (must) during fermentation, when alcohol acts as a solvent to extract color, tannins and aroma from the skins (aided by warm temperatures in the 70-90F range, the amount of skin contact and time).
+Maceration: This process, used primarily in making red wine, involves steeping grape skins and solids in the grape juice (must) before, during and even after fermentation.
+During and following fermentation, the alcohol acts as a solvent to extract color, tannins and aroma from the skins (aided by warm temperatures in the 70-90F range, the amount of skin contact and time).
 Cold maceration (steeping when the must is not heated), takes place before fermentation.
 Red wines have extended maceration time (7-40 days), Rosé wines get very brief maceration (2-24 hours), and maceration is typically avoided in the production of white wine.
 "Orange" wines do involve maceration of white wine grapes to achieve the color.

 Magnum: An oversized bottle that holds 1.5 liters or two standard 750 ml bottles.